bheinks/irv/README.md

 `valac --pkg gee-0.8 irv.vala`

-_Note: gee-0.8 was provided by the libgee package through my package manager.
-Your mileage may vary._
+**Note**: gee-0.8 was provided by the libgee package through my package manager. _Your mileage may vary._